danspratling/blog/content/blog/2019-12-19-adding-netlify-cms-to-your-website.md

 yarn add gatsby-plugin-netlify-cms
 ```

-This will add netlify cms to your site.
+This will add Netlify CMS to your site.
 Then all we need to do is create a blog.

 Create a new file called config.yml at */static/admin/config.yml*.
 This will hold all the details we want our CMS to use.